 This is optional.
 You can enter a few short sentences for mobile users to read before commencing the Job.

 Drill-Down Hierarchies are the way you can expose data from Salesforce to your mobile users.
 The hierarchy is a series of related objects starting with the highest level parent.
 The hierarchy determines how your mobile user will drill down to find the record that they will view, change or append a child record to.

 In the screenshot there are four levels of parent-child objects.
 1st is Contact, 2nd is Well Site, 3rd is Well Site Member and 4th is Well Member Visit.
-Your mobile users will first drill down by choosing the Contact and then choose the Well Sites under that chosen Contact and so on Passing Values into Surveys via Hierarchy Drill-downs.
+Your mobile users will first drill down by choosing the Contact and then choose the Well Sites under that chosen Contact and so on Passing Values into Forms via Hierarchy Drill-downs.

 * Supporting Salesforce Article: Object Relationships

 In TaroWorks you have three types of tasks to build a job with: